Aupajo/rack-slack_request_verification/README.md

     # A regular expression used to determine which requests to verify
     path_pattern: %r{^/slack/},

-    # You can provide a signing key directly, set a SLACK_SIGNING_KEY env var
+    # You can provide a signing secret directly, set a SLACK_SIGNING_SECRET
-    # or customise the env var to something else
+    # env var or customise the env var to something else
-    signing_key: nil,
+    signing_secret: nil,
-    signing_key_env_var: 'SLACK_SIGNING_KEY',
+    signing_secret_env_var: 'SLACK_SIGNING_SECRET',

     # Mitigates replay attacks by verifying the request was sent recently –
     # a better strategy is to record the signature header to ensure you only